commercetools/sphere-category-sync/README.md

 ## Export

-To export categories, you need to pass a CSV file containing only a header row as template.
+To export categories, you can pass a CSV file as template.
+The template needs to contain only the header.
 This will allow you to define the content of the output file to your specific needs.
 Please have a look at the [CSV Format section](#csv-format) for the different headers supported.
+If you don't provide a template, the tools will export all possible information in the languages defined in the project.

 The command line to export categories into a CSV file is:
 ```
 Usage: bin/category-sync -p <project-key> [options] export -t <CSV file> -o <CSV file>

 Options:
-  -t, --template  CSV template file name                              [required]
+  -t, --template  CSV template file name
   -o, --output    CSV output file name                                [required]

 Examples: